Healthy Watersheds Consortium Grant Program

 How are proposals selected?

 The evaluation and selection criteria for competitive awards under this assistance listing description will be described in the competitive announcement.
-Competitive applications and proposals will be selected in accordance with the announced criteria.

 How may assistance be used?

-The Healthy Watershed Consortium Grant Program funds one cooperative agreement to an organization to manage the Healthy Watershed Consortium Grant subaward process that will award subgrants to support the strategic protection of freshwater ecosystems and their watersheds across the country.
+The Healthy Watershed Consortium Grant Program funds one cooperative agreement to an organization to manage the Healthy Watershed Consortium Grant subaward process that will award subgrants to support the strategic protection of freshwater, estuarine, and marine ecosystems and their watersheds across the country.
 These funds are used for healthy watershed capacity development and for local demonstration and/or training projects.
 Projects funded under the subgrant process must be limited to activities that conduct or promote the coordination and acceleration of research, investigations, experiments, training, demonstrations, surveys, and studies relating to the causes, effects, extent, prevention, reduction, and elimination of water pollution.
 Specific uses and restrictions on funds will be described in detail in the competitive announcements.
 Grants and cooperative agreements are available to support recipients' allowable direct costs in approved scopes of work plus allowable indirect costs, in accordance with established EPA policies and regulations.
 Funding awarded for research does not include research within the purview of EPA's Office of Research and Development.
 Healthy Watersheds Consortium Grant funds cannot be used for the purchase of land or conservation easements.
 Assistance agreement awards under this program may involve or relate to geospatial information.
-Further information regarding geospatial information may be obtained by viewing the following website: https://www.epa.gov/geospatial.
+Further information regarding geospatial information may be obtained by viewing the following website: Geospatial Resources at EPA (https://www.epa.gov/geospatial).

 What are the requirements after being awarded this opportunity?